What is a blockchain oracle?

 How can an oracle obtain authentic data?

-An oracle needs to first identify authoritative sources to retrieve data from.
+An oracle needs to first identify authoritative sources to retrieve data.
 For example, if we want to obtain labor-related data, the US Bureau of labor statistics could be a high-quality data source.

 Once we have authoritative data sources, the oracle also needs to make sure the information is not tampered with during the retrieval process.
 The data source could provide its digital signature that allows the oracle to verify the sender of the data.
 But this requires updating the software at the data source.
 Most of today's authoritative data sources do not support this functionality when they provide data access.